Material System

-In RaiSim, all material properties are associated with a material pair.
+In RaiSim, material properties are defined per material pair.

-Coefficient of friction (\(\mu\ge 0\)): This defines how much friction is applied between the two materials
+• Coefficient of friction (\(\mu\ge 0\)): Defines the frictional force applied between two contacting materials.

-Coefficient of restitution (\(c_r\ge 0\)): How bouncy the material pair is
+• Coefficient of restitution (\(c_r\ge 0\)): Determines the elasticity of the material pair.

 auto ball = world.addSphere(1, 1, "steel");

-Material properties over a pair can be defined as following
+Material properties for a specific pair can be defined as follows:

 world.setMaterialPairProp("steel", "glass", 0.7, 0.1, 0.15);

-The first two arguments are the two material names and the following three are the coefficient of friction, coeffcient of restitution, and restitution threshold.
-The order of the material names does not matter.
+The first two arguments specify the material names, followed by the coefficient of friction, coefficient of restitution, and restitution threshold.
+The order of the material names is interchangeable.

 <?xml version="1.0" ?>